NZEI members campaign for the things that make a real difference for New Zealand's children.

 See some of our current campaigns below.

-Thousands of New Zealanders agree that support staff - teacher aides, administrators, librarians, technicians, kaiarahi and many others - make a significant contribution to the education of our children and young people.
-But schools and kura are finding it increasingly difficult to make ends meet, for children and young people to access the support they need, and for support staff to secure higher wages and job security.
+New Zealanders agree that support staff - teacher aides, administrators, librarians, technicians, kaiarahi and many others - make a real difference to the education of our children and young people.
+But it's becoming increasingly difficult for schools and kura to make ends meet, for children and young people to access the support they need, and for support staff to secure higher wages and job security.

 Early childhood education